dotnet/docs/docs/csharp/language-reference/attributes/general.md

 The `ModuleInitializer` attribute can be applied to multiple methods.
 In that case, the order in which the runtime calls them is deterministic but not specified.

-The following example illustrates multiple module initializer methods.
+The following example illustrates use of multiple module initializer methods.
 The `Init1` and `Init2` methods run before `Main`, and each adds a string to the `Text` property.
 So when `Main` runs, the `Text` property already has strings from both initializer methods.

 :::code language="csharp" source="snippets/ModuleInitializerExampleMain.cs" :::